microlinkhq/www/src/pages/docs/mql/data/type.md

 })
 ```

-In this case, only a `span` with a valid `Date` will be extracted, omitting the rest of the possibilities.
+In this case, only a <Type children="'span'"/> with a valid <Type children="Date"/> will be extracted, omitting the rest of the possibilities.

 If you don't specify a type, then it returns the raw extracted value.